 Add an EV to Your Fleet

-To take it one step further, add an EV to your vehicle fleet.
-Being able to most effectively promote EVs requires first-hand knowledge of and experience with them.
-Adding an EV to your fleet is an excellent way for employees to learn about the technology.
+Being able to most effectively promote EVs requires first-hand knowledge of them.
+Adding an EV to your fleet is an excellent way for employees to experience and learn about the technology.
 It can also provide insight into the driving and charging demands of your community.

 Co-op Spotlight: North Carolina’s Electric Cooperatives